You Don’t Have to Accept a Claim Denial

 A claim may be denied almost immediately after it is submitted.
 However, having a denied claim request at any point is not a sign of defeat, despite what the insurance companies may lead you to believe.
 Hiring a personal injury lawyer is the best way of making sure that you are not taken advantage of.
 No one should be expected to navigate the complicated language and practices of the insurance world alone.

 The Pennsylvania car accident attorneys at HHR know that your fight isn’t over simply because a large insurance company has denied your claim.
 We have been proudly serving the citizens of Pennsylvania since 1922.
 With nearly 100 years of experience, HHR has handled tens of thousands of car accident claims.
-We’ve won hundreds of millions of dollars for people who have struggled receiving the proper compensation after serious injuries.
+We’ve won tens of millions of dollars for people who have struggled receiving the proper compensation after serious injuries.

 Our case reviews are free, so you can fully explore your financial and legal options.
 Our attorneys work from offices in Lancaster, Harrisburg, Carlisle, York, and Hanover and may be contacted at (888) 498-3023.